 I loosely based this recipe on Turkey Tetrazzini on Allrecipes.com.
 There were issues: no salt, no pepper, no taste.
-These and others were pointed out by over 600 comments, which fixed the issues and gave it 5 stars anyway.
+These and others were pointed out by over 600 comments, which fixed the problems and gave it 5 stars anyway.

-A 4.5 from the wife, and a straight four from me.
+A 4.5 from the wife and a straight four from me.

 What is Tetrazzini?

 While we Americans think of this as a classic Italian dish, it is all American.
 Named after Italian opera star Luisa Tetrazzini, it first appeared in San Francisco in the early 20th century, where Tetrazzini was a long-time resident.